-If you are not certain whether a particular waste is hazardous, contact the College's Environmental Safety Manager for assistance.
+If you are not certain whether a particular waste is hazardous, contact the College's Public Health & Environmental Safety office for assistance.

-As you can see, these laws are complex and it is easier to let Environmental Health and Occupational Safety take care of the waste material rather than taking a deep dive into the regulations.
+As you can see, these laws are complex and it is easier to let PHES take care of the waste material rather than taking a deep dive into the regulations.
 Please contact us before the waste is generated, so we can help you plan the storage and disposal.

 - Keep the waste in closed containers that are compatible with their contents.
 (No hydrofluoric acid in glass, for example.)
 Often the original container supplied by the manufacturer is fine.
 Containers must remain closed except when adding waste.
 (Do not leave funnels in the containers between additions!)
 Finally, do not overfill containers - allow some head space for expansion of the contents.
 Use appropriately sized containers.

 *The name(s) of the material(s) included in the waste.
 The name of a particular material may be:(1) the process that created the waste (e.g., "Waste acid from copper etching" or "Waste products from Experiment X"), or (2) the manufacturer's name and product number (e.g., "Ace Cleaner #199"), or (3) the known components of mixtures (e.g., "10% battery acid" or "50% antifreeze/water")

 - Avoid mixing solid and liquid waste.